-The due diligence process involves monitoring and screening of the Sub-Investment Managers' portfolio holdings.
-When we first implemented regular screening almost 10 years ago, we focused on controversial weapons and compliance with international norms on human rights, environmental protection, labour standards, and anticorruption.
+The due diligence process involves monitoring and screening of the investment teams' portfolio holdings.
+When we first implemented regular screening almost 10 years ago, we focused on controversial weapons and compliance with international norms on human rights, environmental protection, labour standards, and anti-corruption.
 These norms are set out in international initiatives and guidelines such as the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles for Business and Human Rights, the Principles of the UN Global Compact, the ILO Tripartite declaration of Principles concerning Multinational Enterprises and Social Policy and are embedded in the SDGs.
 The screening has evolved since then and nowadays it also includes climate related data, and SDG impact data, as well as EU taxonomy revenue alignment data, and data to measure Principle Adverse Impacts (as stipulated in the Sustainable Finance Disclosure Regulation, SFDR, and in the EU Taxonomy Regulation) among other things.

-The purpose of the screening is to monitor portfolio exposure to certain sustainability risks that BMS and the Sub-Investment Managers have identified to be of particular material adverse impacts on sustainability factors, should they materialise.
+The purpose of the screening is to monitor portfolio exposure to certain sustainability risks that BMS and the investment teams have identified to be of particular concern as they may result in material negative effects on returns, and potentially also material adverse impacts on sustainability factors, should they materialise.
 Further, BMS's management of these risks and monitoring of certain indicators also assist the promotion of the E and S characteristics outlined above.

-The investment restriction list is updated at least quarterly and distributed to the Sub-Investment Managers along with their respective screening results.
+The investment restriction list is updated at least quarterly and distributed to the investment teams along with their respective screening results.
 The investment restriction list is constructed by applying BMS's exclusions criteria to ESG data sets acquired from a third party research provider.
 A company that meets BMS's exclusions criteria when applied to the third party's research data, is automatically added to the restriction list at the end of the quarter.
 However, as third-party research and methodologies may sometimes come to unclear conclusions on, for example, potential sector involvement or the severity of a potential controversy, the Responsible Investment Committee can add or remove companies to the investment restriction list following further research and analysis.
 When the external research provider downgrades a portfolio company mid-quarterly, an extra quarter may be added before the same procedure applies.

-The Sustainability and Risk teams review screening results and engage with the relevant Sub-Investment Manager in relation to a violation of the investment restrictions list.
-If an exposure in violation of the investment restrictions list is identified, the Sub-Investment Manager is requested to divest unless the Sub-Investment Manager provides rationale for why the exposure should not be restricted, and an action plan in compliance with the Sub-Investment Manager's policies and procedures.
-In developing such an action plan and to protect the interest of investors, BMS and the Sub-Investment Managers will take into account whether:
+The Sustainability and Risk teams review screening results and engage with the relevant investment team in relation to a violation of the investment restrictions list.
+If an exposure in violation of the investment restrictions list is identified, the investment team is requested to divest unless the investment team provides rationale for why the exposure should not be restricted, and an action plan in compliance with the investment team's policies and procedures.

+In developing such an action plan and to protect the interest of investors, BMS, and the investment teams will take into account whether:

-- an alleged policy breach is advertent and should have been avoided by not entering into a restricted exposure; or - if it was inadvertent and a result of new information, suggesting that an existing position should be restricted or other actions out of the Sub-Investment Managers control.
+an alleged policy breach is advertent and should have been avoided by not entering into a restricted exposure; or • if it was inadvertent and a result of new information, suggesting that an existing position should be restricted or other actions out of the investment teams' control.

-If it is finally determined that a company, state or other entity is involved in a business activity and/or a violation of international norms mentioned above and below, BMS will require the Sub-Investment Manager to divest from long exposure1 to companies that generate more than five percent of their revenues from production of:
+If it is finally determined that a company, state or other entity is involved in a business activity and/or a violation of international norms mentioned above and below, BMS will require the investment team to divest from:

+Long exposure to companies that generate more than five percent of their revenues from production of: